Skip to main content

 Centripetal Acceleration

 Centripetal acceleration is the acceleration directed towards the center of a circular path that an object follows.
 It is necessary for maintaining circular motion and is calculated using the formula a = v²/r, where v is the tangential velocity and r is the radius of the circular path.
-In the context of a centrifuge, this acceleration increases with both the speed of rotation and the distance from the axis.
+In the context of a centrifuge, this acceleration increases with the distance from the axis of rotation.

 Recommended video: